-First, they're going to look at the behavior of the individual.
+First, they will examine the behavior of the individual.
 What did they do?
 What were the circumstances?
 How long did they do it for?
-Then they're going to look at the victim.
+Then, they will look at the victim.

-They're going to see how old the child is.
+They're going to determine the child's age.
 What impact does it have on the victim?
 The age difference between the victim and the defendant.
-So, there's a whole host of factors that they're looking at when deciding what to do.
+So, there are a whole host of factors that they're considering when deciding what to do.
 See CALCRIM 1122 – annoying or molesting a child.

-And of course, the legislature has also stepped in and put punishments for certain offenses.
-For example, you could be looking at a life sentence if the victim is young enough and if the child molestation is going on a long time — throughout a period — and there are multiple occasions of it.
+And, of course, the legislature has also enacted punishments for certain offenses.
+For example, you could be looking at a life sentence if the victim is young enough and if the child molestation is going on for a long time, throughout a period, and there are multiple occasions of it.

 This is a big hammer for the prosecutors.
 If they could potentially get 15 to life, for example, or 25 to life, then the person is potentially looking at never coming out of prison again.

-In my experience — I've been doing this for 25 years and handled a lot of these types of cases — prosecutors and judges look at what the defendant did.
-The impact to the victim, the person's criminal record, and then they decide what they think the punishment should be, and then they can maneuver the charges around what they believe that punishment should be.
+In my experience — having handled numerous cases like these for 25 years — prosecutors and judges typically focus on what the defendant did.
+The impact on the victim, the person's criminal record, and then they decide what they think the punishment should be, and then they can maneuver the charges to fit what they believe that punishment should be.

-So, if they think the person should get ten years for what they did, they will come up with charges and even enhancements and special allegations to work out a deal where they offer the person ten years if they agree to plead guilty to certain charges.
+So, if they believe the person should receive ten years for their actions, they will devise charges, enhancements, and special allegations to negotiate a deal where they offer the person ten years in exchange for pleading guilty to certain charges.

-A lot of people don't understand this.
-Still, it makes sense if they think a certain amount of time is an appropriate amount of time, then obviously they will maneuver things to make that a reality, and then if the person doesn't take the ten years, for example, and the person is looking at life, and they will take the offer away.
+Many people need help understanding this.
+Still, it makes sense if they think a certain amount of time is appropriate.
+Then, obviously, they will maneuver things to make that a reality.
+If the person doesn't take the ten years, for example, and the person is looking at life, they will take the offer away.

-They will try to prosecute the person and get the highest sentence they possibly can.
+They will attempt to prosecute the person and seek the highest possible sentence.

 Mandatory Sex Offender Registration